vxnuaj/PERSONAL/README.md

 </details>

-These github repos serve as a training grounds for myself.
+These github repos serve as a training grounds for myself, as I build the engineering skillsets I want.
 <br>